matt-culbert/CloakNDaggerC2/README.md

 ### Todo:

+Core items:
 - [ ] Generate shellcode from the controller by adding ```go build -buildmode=pie -o shellcode.bin .\beacon.go```
 - [ ] Add a way to change the config of the beacon
+- [ ] The builder should generate each key pair and name them after the generated UUID
+- [ ] When the builder is finished, update the controller to lookup keys by UUID instead of "test"

+Reach items:
 - [ ] Add RSA key gen to builder.
 This will be needed for the reverse proxy as well
 - [ ] XOR enc IP
 - [ ] Clean up the usability from the console